Technical Overview | SpectX Log Analyzer

 Root is the central component of the whole system.
-It has a special role in orchestrating distributed query processing: compiling the query script, optimizing, splitting it to processing stages and distributed tasks, assigning and coordinating task and result execution.
+It has a special role in orchestrating distributed query processing: compiling the query script, optimizing, splitting it into processing stages and distributed tasks, assigning and coordinating tasks and result execution.

 Processing units (PU) are there to do the heavy lifting in query processing.
 A PU is a logical unit of one CPU core and a certain amount of RAM.
 They may reside either in one physical host or in different hosts.
 The number of PU's is configurable and provides linear horizontal scalability for SpectX.

 As SpectX is launched, PU's connect to the Root node and start waiting for tasks.
 Queries are

 processed by a series of small and independent tasks.
 Every task has some input data that must be fetched from data sources

 (e.g. premise servers, cloud storage, HTTP servers, ...), from other PU's (intermediate query results), or from the PU's local storage.
 Also, a task always has some output data (i.e a task result).
 This is stored locally in the PU and its location is passed to Root.

 When the last query stage has been processed, the Root tells the WGUI server the locations of query results.
 WGUI Server then fetches the results and serves them in a nicely formatted and responsive manner to the end-user browser or via the REST API.